tamas-p/hisma/packages/hisma/README.md

 ## Getting started

-You can start using the package without prerequisites.
+Using the Hisma package does not have any prerequisites.

 ## Usage